venkatraj/js-notes/Part 1/06. Advanced working with functions/6.6 Function object, NFE/Function object, NFE.md

   console.log(many.length); // 2

 ```
-`rest` parameter is counted as ONE.
+`rest` parameter is NOT counted.

-This can be used to replicate `polymomorphism` in javascript.
+This can be used to replicate `polymorphism` in javascript.
 In below example, the functions called depends on its length (no. of arguments).
 If there is positive response (ok), then both handlers are called.
 For negative response (cancel) only the second handler is called.

 ```js